nikhilk219/System-Monitoring-Tool/README.md

 System Monitoring Tool
 Nikhil Kaku

-About the program:
+About the program
 This program is a system monitoring tool written in C, designed to provide real-time insights into CPU/Memory utilization, and processor core details.
 It collects system information using POSIX system calls and reads from procfs and sysfs within linux to extract CPU statistics, memory usage, and processor frequency.

-How to run the program:
+How to run the program
 Compilation: Compile by using the command "gcc -Wall -Werror -std=c99 A1.c -lm -o myMonitoringTool" into the terminal.
 Positional Arguemnts and Assumptions:
 - CLA Syntax: ./myMonitoringTool [samples [tdelay]] [--memory] [--cpu] [--cores] [--samples=N] [--tdelay=T]